 The District requires the immediate removal from all athletic activities of any student who has sustained, or is believed to have sustained, a MTBI or concussion.
 Any student demonstrating signs, symptoms, or behaviors consistent with a concussion while participating in a class, extracurricular activity, or interscholastic athletic activity will be removed from the class, game, or activity and must be evaluated as soon as possible by an appropriate health care professional.
 This removal must occur based on display of symptoms regardless of whether the injury occurred inside or outside of school.
 If there is any doubt as to whether the student has sustained a concussion, it will be presumed that the student has been injured until proven otherwise.
-The District will notify the student's parents or guardians and recommend appropriate evaluation and monitoring.
+The District will notify the student's parents and recommend appropriate evaluation and monitoring.

-The District may, in collaboration with their Medical Director School Physician, allow credentialed District staff who are appropriately licensed or certified healthcare professionals and credentialed to use validated neurocognitive computerized testing as a concussion assessment tool to review and obtain baseline and post-concussion performance data.
-These tools are not a replacement for a medical evaluation to diagnose and treat a concussion or clear a student to return to activities.
-The District must seek authorization from the parent or person in parental relation-/guardian prior to the testing.
-Additionally, parents or person in parental relation-/guardians should be given a copy of the results upon request.
+The District may, in collaboration with their School Physician, allow District staff who are appropriately licensed or certified healthcare professionals and credentialed to use validated neurocognitive computerized testing to review and obtain baseline and post-concussion performance data.
+These tools are not a replacement for a medical evaluation to diagnose a concussion or clear a student to return to activities.
+The District must seek authorization from the parent or person in parental relation prior to the testing.
+Additionally, parents or person in parental relation should be given a copy of the results.